Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Introduction

 It is interesting to compare our result with the result for the stochastic shortest path problem considered by Nikolova et al.~\cite{nikolova2006stochastic, nikolova2010approximation}.
 In \cite{nikolova2006stochastic}, they show that there is an exact $O(n^{\log n})$ time algorithm for maximizing the probability that the length of the path is at most 1, i.e., $\Prob(w(S) \leq 1)$, assuming all edges are normally distributed and there is a path with its mean at most $1$.
 Later, Nikolova~\cite{nikolova2010approximation} extends the result to an FPTAS for any problem under the same assumptions, if the deterministic version of the problem has a polynomial time exact algorithm.
-We can see that under such assumptions, the optimal probability is at least $1/2$.\footnote{ The sum of multiple Gaussians is also a Gaussian.
-Hence, if we assume the mean of the length of a path (which is a Gaussian) is at most $1$, the probability that the length of the path is at most 1 is at least $1/2$. } Therefore, provided the same assumption and further assuming that $\Prob(w_{e}<0)$ is miniscule,\footnote{ Our technique can only handle distributions with positive supports.
-Thus, we have to assume that the probability that a negative value appears is miniscule and can be safely ignored. } our algorithm is a PTAS for the continuous variant of the problem.
-Indeed, we can translate this result to a bi-criterion approximation result of the following form: for any fixed $\delta,\epsilon>0$, we can find in polynomial time a solution $S$ such that
+We can see that under such assumptions, the optimal probability is at least $1/2$.~\footnote{ The sum of multiple Gaussians is also a Gaussian.
+Hence, if we assume the mean of the length of a path (which is a Gaussian) is at most $1$, the probability that the length of the path is at most 1 is at least $1/2$. } Therefore, provided the same assumption and further assuming that $\Prob(w_{e}<0)$ is miniscule, \footnote{ Our technique can only handle distributions with positive supports.
+Thus, we have to assume that the probability that a negative value appears is miniscule (e.g., less than $1/n^2$) and can be safely ignored (because the probability that there is any realized negative value is at most $1/n$). } our algorithm is a PTAS for maximizing $\Exp[\tchi(w(S))]$, which can be thought as a variant of the problem of maximizing $\Exp[\chi(w(S))]$.
+Indeed, we can translate this result to a bi-criterion approximation result of the following form: for any fixed constants $\delta,\epsilon>0$, we can find in polynomial time a solution $S$ such that

 where $S^{*}$ is the optimal solution (Corollary~\ref{cor:thres}).
 We note that such a bi-criterion approximation was only known for exponentially distributed edges before~\cite{nikolova2006stochastic}.